 1. Income slumps related to the economy AREN’T something to fear.

-Chris said that on the contrary, buyers expect slumps when an economy is down, and prefer that to artificial inflation that year.
-So, our downtrend in Q4 2020 didn’t really affect too much.
+Chris said that buyers expect slumps when an economy is down, and prefer that to artificial inflation.
+So, our one-month heavy downtrend in Q4 2020 from COVID budgets didn’t really affect anything too much.

-Our former broker, the one we cut ties with, didn’t like our 2020 slump and said very few people would be interested in buying our business.
+Our former broker, the one we cut ties with, didn’t like this slump and said very few people would be interested in buying our business.
 Gosh, was he wrong!

 2. What’s important is that you recover from any economy slumps.